tvergilio/simplicity/grails1/README.md

 10. (Optional) On the page that shows a single course, add a _Register_ button or link that goes to a `Course.register` action.
 The button should only be displayed if there is a user in the session.
 This action should pick the user out of the session, call `Student.attach()` on it, retrieve the corresponding `Course` instance for the course that was being displayed, and finally add the `Course` to the `Student` via that `hasMany` relationship from step 2.

     At the end of the action, redirect to a page listing the course that the current student is registered for.
 You'll have to create the corresponding page of course.
-11. (Optional) Add unit tests for any controller actions that don't have them.
+11. (Optional) Add org tests for any controller actions that don't have them.

 ## Ask a question

 (Advanced) This last exercise is a bit more involved as we introduce a collaborator for a controller.
-It's partly here to provide practice at using Spock mocks inside a Grails controller unit test.
+It's partly here to provide practice at using Spock mocks inside a Grails controller org test.

 1. Add a `mailSender` property to `CourseController`.
 2. Add an _Ask a question_ button to the page that displays the information about a single course.
 Note that this should be in a separate form if your _Register_ button/link is already inside a form.
 Add `from` (an email address) and `body` (the question text) fields to the new form.
 The form should submit to a new action, which you will create next.
 3. Add a `contactHead` action to `CourseController`.
 This action should accept `from` and `body` from a form submission.
 It should then call the `void sendEmail(String to, String from, String subject, String body)` method on the `mailSender` object.
 Don't worry, for the running application, the property will be appropriately populated before your action is called.
 Hard code the `to` and `from` arguments based on the course that the _Ask a question_ button was on.
 It's up to you where this information comes from.
-4. Write a unit test for `contactHead` that verifies the appropriate email is sent once, and once only.
+4. Write a org test for `contactHead` that verifies the appropriate email is sent once, and once only.
 5. Hide the _Ask a question_ form by default and only display it when a link or something is clicked on.
 Make sure this only happens within the browser, i.e. use Javascript and don't send an extra request to the server.